 - 3 tbsp plus ⅔ cup sugar, divided

 - 6 tbsp unsalted butter, melted

-- 1 1/2 pkg (12 oz) cream cheese, softened
+- 1½ pkgs (12 oz total) cream cheese, softened

 - 4 tsp lemon juice

-- 1/2 cup heavy cream
+- ½ cup heavy cream

-- 1/4 tsp vanilla extract
+- ¼ tsp vanilla extract

-- 2 cups blueberries, or raspberries
+- 2 cups blueberries, or other topping

-- In a separate bowl, whip cream and vanilla to soft peaks, then gently stir into cream cheese mixture until completely combined.
+- In a separate bowl, whip cream and vanilla to soft peaks, then gently stir into cream cheese mixture, until completely combined.
 Transfer filling into cooled crust, loosely cover and chill 3 hr or up to a day.

 - To serve, remove the tart ring and slide a spatula under tart to release it from the pan base.
 Transfer tart to a serving platter and scatter berries on top.